opentofu/opentofu.org/blog/2025-04-25-help-us-test-opentofu-1-10-0-alpha2.md

 export OTEL_EXPORTER_OTLP_INSECURE=true
 ```

 Now you can watch your OpenTofu operations unfold in real-time through the Jaeger UI at http://localhost:16686.
-Currently, tracing illuminates:
+Currently, tracing describes:

 - Provider installation and downloads
 - Lock file operations